guardian/frontend/docs/03-dev-howtos/09-testing-externally-on-localhost.md

 ====================================

 There are two options for this.
 Proxylocal and ngrok.
-Proxy local has the advantage of being able to set a constant url for your personal use, however ngrok is useful for
+Proxy local has the advantage of being able to set a constant url for your personal use, however ngrok is a useful backup for times when the proxylocal service is down (See https://github.com/proxylocal/proxylocal-gem/issues/16).
+In fact many developers use it by default.

 #To use Proxylocal: